 This course lays a foundation of concepts and skills central to an understanding and appreciation of theatre.
 Students learn about basic script analysis, the fundamentals of how directors stage plays, how technical theatre supports the director’s vision, and how actors work as an ensemble.
 A public performance is included in the course.
-When schedules allow, students attend a live theatre performance.

 Through games, exercises, and “showings,” students learn what tools they have as actors and how they can sharpen and wield these skills on stage.
 Students develop confidence, vocal presence, physical dexterity, and imagination while making discoveries on stage and having fun.
 As a class, students begin to work as a team and explore the wonders of saying “Yes!” to anything that comes their way.
-The course includes a public performance of student improv games.

 There are many things that happen behind the scenes to bring a play to life.
 Production designers, carpenters, technicians and artisans spend many hours designing, building, and creating all aspects of what is seen and heard in any given production.
 This course introduces the basic concepts and skills needed to build for the stage.
 Students learn simple construction and design techniques, as well as how to identify the technical needs of a production.
 Since the best theatre-making is always collaborative in nature, students work together in “Production Teams” to create and design work.
 When possible, this course supports and builds for EPS Theatre Productions.